FinalVossler/Root-Front-Host/README.md

 - 2 Mains problems: (1) Data redondancy between objects (would be good to have a frontend database like meteor or apollo client), and (2) cascade deleting and optional foreign keys (objects)
 - Test performance when there is a thousand of products in the db
+- replace all (element as IType) with the getElement function in both back and front

 # https://www.vivamed.com/